 An organism's life-history is the sequence of events related to growth, reproduction and survival that occur between conception and death.
 As life-history biologists, we are working to understand how variation in resource acquisition and resource allocation shapes variation in life-history traits in populations of free-living animals, and what it’s consequences are in terms of fitness and evolutionary trajectories.
-We use our study population of common terns, initiated by Prof. Dr. Peter Becker, to ask and answer questions, such as:
+We use our study population of common terns, initiated by Prof. Dr. Peter Becker, as well as a captive population of Japanese quail artificially selected for high and low investment in reproduction, to ask and answer questions, such as:

 * Do natal conditions affect the adult phenotype?